antonbergenudd/Anteckningar/DVGA02/Datastrukturer_2-2.md

 ## Implementation of a Data Abstraction
 ### To implement or re-implement the data abstraction
-- define the rep
+- Define the rep
-- implement the operations in terms of it
+- Implement the operations in terms of it

 ### Client code is not affected by a change
-- neither in the rep(the data structure) nor in the code (algorithms)
+- Neither in the rep(the data structure) nor in the code (algorithms)

 ## Benefits of Data Abstractions: Locality